-Yellowing skin around the mouth often signals localized conditions like dermatitis, jaundice, or nutritional deficiencies affecting pigmentation.
+Yellowing skin around the mouth often signals localized conditions like dermatitis, crusting from infection, jaundice, or diet-related pigment changes affecting skin tone.

 Understanding the Yellow Tint: What Causes It?

 Yellow discoloration of the skin around the mouth can be unsettling.
-It’s a visible sign that something is amiss beneath the surface.
-Several factors contribute to this yellowish hue, ranging from harmless to more serious medical conditions.
+It’s a visible sign that something is changing on or beneath the skin surface.
+Several factors contribute to this yellowish hue, ranging from harmless staining or irritation to more serious medical conditions.
 The key is to identify the root cause accurately.

-One common culprit is jaundice, a condition where excess bilirubin builds up in the blood, causing a yellow tint in the skin and eyes.
-However, jaundice usually affects larger areas of the body, not just isolated patches around the mouth.
+One important possible cause is jaundice, a condition where excess bilirubin builds up in the blood, causing a yellow tint in the skin and eyes.
+However, jaundice usually affects the whites of the eyes and broader areas of the body, not only isolated patches around the mouth.
+A true yellow tint from bilirubin should be taken seriously, especially when it appears with dark urine, pale stools, fatigue, or abdominal pain.
+Mayo Clinic’s bilirubin blood test overview explains that higher-than-usual bilirubin levels can cause yellow coloring of the skin and eyes.

-Another frequent cause is contact dermatitis or irritation due to allergens or harsh chemicals found in skincare products, toothpaste, or lip balms.
-This can lead to inflammation and pigmentation changes in sensitive perioral skin.
+Another frequent cause is contact dermatitis or irritation due to allergens or harsh ingredients found in skincare products, toothpaste, or lip balms.
+This can lead to inflammation, scaling, crusting, and temporary color changes in sensitive perioral skin.

 Jaundice and Bilirubin: Impact on Perioral Skin

 Jaundice arises from an accumulation of bilirubin — a yellow pigment formed during red blood cell breakdown.
-When bilirubin levels rise excessively due to liver dysfunction, bile duct obstruction, or hemolysis, it deposits in tissues causing yellow discoloration.
+When bilirubin levels rise excessively due to liver dysfunction, bile duct obstruction, or increased red blood cell breakdown, it can deposit in tissues and cause yellow discoloration.

 Conditions leading to jaundice include: